SHANIB-C-K/SHANIBCK/README.md

 - 👋 Hi, I’m @SHANIBCK.
-Iam a Mearn stack developer
+Iam a Mern stack developer
 - 👀 I’m interested in computer programming
 - 🌱 I’m currently learning DIPLOMA IN COMPUTER ENGINEERING
 - 💞️ I’m looking to collaborate on ...